-DAY 2: Wake up early to make breakfast and review canoeing skills.
+Wake up early for great coffee and breakfast and review canoeing skills.
 Break camp and get underway, paddling north to Cone Bay and traversing several portages into Winchell Lake.
 Find a nice campsite on the north shore of Winchell and settle in for an evening around the fire.

-DAY 5: Rise with the sun and paddle across Brule Lake.
+Rise with the sun and paddle across Brule Lake.
 Pack up the van for the ride home, the trip officially ends in the late morning.
-Those who use WI's van transportation can expect to return to Minneapolis in the evening.

 TERRAIN/ROUTE CHOICES: The BWCA lies on the Canadian Shield, and is characterized by exposed granite with a thin layer of topsoil.
 The lakes and trails make this wilderness area one of the most accessible in the country.
 The BWCA offers a wide range of route options from very easy to very difficult.
 Wilderness Inquiry runs trips all over the wilderness area, on all kinds of routes.
 Your trail guides will determine the route you will take, based on wilderness conditions and your group’s interests.
 No previous experience is needed to complete this trip.